 3d.
 How the school adapts the curriculum and learning environment for pupils with special educational needs

 At St Matthew’s we follow the advice in The National Curriculum Framework on how to adapt the curriculum and the learning environment for pupils with special educational needs.
-We also incorporate the advice provided as a result of assessments, both internal and external, and the strategies described in statements of special educational needs / Education, Health and Care Plans.
+We also incorporate the advice provided as a result of assessments, both internal and external, and the strategies described in Education, Health and Care Plans.

-As part of our requirement to keep the appropriateness of our curriculum and learning environment under review we have developed a creative curriculum which promotes the transference of skills, practical learning opportunities to give pupils real life experiences and encourages pupils to develop independent learning skills.
-Staff have regular opportunities to review their practise and develop their skills both through in-house and external training.
-As a school we review best practise and from that identify areas for development.
+As part of our requirement to keep the appropriateness of our curriculum and learning environment under review we have developed a curriculum which promotes the transference of skills, practical learning opportunities to give pupils real life experiences and encourages pupils to develop independent learning skills.
+Staff have regular opportunities to review their practice and develop their skills both through in-house and external training.
+As a school we review best practice and from that identify areas for development.

 The Governors have recently made the following improvements: